Oz the Great and Powerful: Development

-Roth initially sought Robert Downey Jr. for the title role of the Wizard.
-Sam Raimi was hired to direct in 2010 from a shortlist including Sam Mendes and Adam Shankman.
+Roth reportedly announced in 2010 that Robert Downey Jr. was a candidate for the title role of the Wizard.
+Sam Raimi was hired to direct in the same year from a shortlist including Sam Mendes and Adam Shankman.
 In January 2011, Downey declined the role and it was offered to Johnny Depp, who had previously collaborated with the studio in Pirates of the Caribbean and Alice in Wonderland.
 Depp liked the role but was already committed to The Lone Ranger.
 In February, James Franco accepted $7 million to star in the film, five months before filming was scheduled to begin.
 Franco and Raimi had previously worked together on the Spider-Man trilogy, in which Franco played Peter Parker's best friend Harry Osborn.
 Franco received training for the role from magician Lance Burton.

 Kapner adapted the character of the Wizard from the novels to conceptualize an original story, and Raimi ensured that the film would "nod lovingly" to the 1939 film by inserting references and homages to it.

 Disney wanted to reduce the film's production budget to $200 million.
 Casting calls were put out for local actors in Michigan.

 Filming

-Principal photography for Oz the Great and Powerful began July 25, 2011, at Raleigh Michigan Studios in Pontiac, Michigan, employing 3D cameras.
+Filming for Oz the Great and Powerful began on July 25, 2011, at Raleigh Michigan Studios in Pontiac, Michigan, employing 3D cameras, and was completed on December 22, 2011.
+The audio switches from monaural to stereo and surround sound.

-Raimi opted to use practical sets in conjunction with computer-generated imagery during filming.
+Raimi opted to use practical sets in conjunction with CGI during filming.
 Physical sets were constructed so the actors could have a visual reference, as opposed to using green screen technology for every scene.
 Chroma key compositing was only used for background pieces.
-Zach Braff and Chloë Grace Moretz were on set, recording their dialogue simultaneously with the other actors, whenever their CG characters were present in a scene.
+Zach Braff and Joey King were on set, recording their dialogue simultaneously with the other actors, whenever their CGI characters were present in a scene.
 Puppetry was employed for a physical version of the China Girl to serve as a visual key-point for actors to manipulate.
-Braff wore a blue motion capture suit to create Finley's movements and had a camera close to his face for the flying sequences to obtain facial movements.
+Braff wore a blue motion capture suit to create Finley's movements, and had a camera close to his face for the flying sequences to obtain facial movements.